HaukeBartsch/data-transfer-station/README.md

 ## Data receiver

 Interfaces with the Picture Archive and Communication System (PACS).
 Listens for DICOM requests on a port and stores the images temporarily.
+This component is run using a docker container.

+## Processing trigger

+For every incoming dataset a ruleset will qualify a processing stream.
+The processing is triggered automatically and generated report documents and structured data are forwarded to other connected systems.

 ## Tracking data processing